kalibera/rchk/README.md

 installing LinkingTo dependencies of the package and then installing the package with `--libs-only` option (only shared libraries are built and installed).
 This is enough to build shared libraries of most but not all packages.
-Docker and singularity rchk containers for non-interactive use do this, see `scripts/utils.r` and definitions of the containers for more details.
+The Docker container for non-interactive use does this, see `scripts/utils.r` and definitions of the container for more details.

 Further information: